Revolutions of 1989: Romania

 Although elation followed the flight of the Ceaușescus, uncertainty surrounded their fate.
 On Christmas Day, Romanian television showed the Ceaușescus facing a hasty trial, and then being executed by firing squad.
 An interim National Salvation Front Council led by Ion Iliescu took over and announced elections for April 1990, the first free elections held in Romania since 1937.
-These were, however, postponed until 20 May 1990.
+These were postponed until 20 May 1990.
 The Romanian Revolution was the bloodiest of the revolutions of 1989: over 1,000 people died, one hundred of which were children, the youngest only one month old.

-Unlike its kindred parties in the Warsaw Pact, the PCR simply melted away; no present-day Romanian party claiming to be its successor has ever been elected to the legislature since the change of system.
-However, former PCR members have played significant roles in post-1989 Romanian politics; every Romanian President until the election of Klaus Iohannis in 2014 was a former Communist Party member.
+Unlike its kindred parties in the Warsaw Pact, the PCR simply melted away.
+No present-day Romanian party claiming to be its successor has ever been elected to the legislature since the change of system.
+However, former PCR members have played significant roles in post-1989 Romanian politics.
+Every Romanian President until the election of Klaus Iohannis in 2014 was a former Communist Party member.

 The years following the disposal of Ceaușescu were not free of conflict, and a series of "Mineriads" organized by dissatisfied Jiu Valley miners occurred.
 The June 1990 Mineriad turned deadly after university students, the "Golaniads", held a months long protest against the participation of ex-PCR and Securitate members in the 1990 Romanian general election.
 President Ion Iliescu branded the protesters "hooligans" and called the miners to "defend Romanian democracy".
 Viorel Ene, president of the Association of Victims of the Mineriads, asserted that:

 Over 10,000 miners were transported to Bucharest and in the ensuing clashes, seven protesters died and hundreds more were injured, although media estimates on the casualty figures were much higher.
 The opposition newspaper România Liberă alleged that over 128 unidentified bodies were buried in a common grave in Străulești II cemetery, near Bucharest.
 A few weeks after the mineriad, several medical students conducted research in Străulești II cemetery, discovering two trenches with about 78 unmarked graves, which they claimed to contain victims of the events.